 Each year as employers complete T4s for their employees, we are asked about the taxability of the various benefits in their group benefits plan.
 When setting up a group benefits plan, it is important for employers to understand the manner in which this affects employee payroll deductions.

-The following explanation is offered to help you understand this area of the employee Group Benefit Program in Ontario.
+The following explanation is offered to help you understand taxation and employee group benefits.
 However, it should be noted that we do suggest you consult your accountant on all important taxation issues.

 Group Life Insurance

 Any premiums paid by the employer for an employee’s Group Life Insurance are considered taxable.
 Therefore, the premiums paid by the employer on behalf of an employee must show on the employee’s T4 as other income.

 The same rules apply as with Group Life Insurance.

 For all benefits, any premiums paid by the employer are tax deductible to the business.
 Any premiums paid by the employee are paid out of after-tax dollars (i.e. these deductions do not reduce an employee’s taxable income.)
 However, the employee contributions to premiums for Health, Dental or Vision benefits do quality for a tax credit as medical expenses.

 Accidental Death and Dismemberment and Critical Illness: Premiums for these benefits can be up to 100% employer paid.
 The portion of the premium paid by the employer is a taxable benefit bestowed upon the employee, and must show on the employee’s T4 as other income.
 This is a change that was made by CRA.
 Benefits are received tax-free.

 Health, Dental, Vision Care and Health Care Spending Account